I Saw Your Data on the Dark WebWhat is the Dark Web and what do we find there?

 By Felipe Ruiz | December 07, 2020

 Let’s start by mentioning what is known to everyone reading this text: the Clear Web.
 Yes, even if you don’t know it by this name, it is the part of the internet that we handle daily and that we can find as public content in the usual search engines such as Google.
-However, and to the surprise of some people, it is estimated that more than 90% of the internet’s total content is not part of the Clear Web but the Deep Web.
+However, and to some people’s surprise, it’s estimated that more than 90% of the internet’s total content is not part of the Clear Web but the Deep Web.
 The latter includes all websites protected by a paywall or requiring sign-in credentials.
 Here we have file hosting spaces, membership websites, email accounts, and corporate web pages used temporarily to fill out forms, just to mention a few examples.
 Of course, we also use some of these services almost every day.
 This is not the case with the Dark Web, to which some mistakenly allude as if it were the same as the Deep Web.
 Actually, the Dark Web is a tiny portion of the Deep Web (less than 5% of the internet).

 I’ve never used the Dark Web, maybe you haven’t either, but both of us may have already appeared there.
 Let’s understand better what this dark side of the internet is.
 According to the above, with the Dark Web being part of the Deep Web, you will not find its material on Google.
 Additionally, and as a distinctive feature, you can only access it through a particular web browser, such as Tor, I2P, or Freenet.
 Curiously, you can get all these browsers for free.
 So, the Dark Web is something intentionally hidden but not inaccessible for any of us.